Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding

-Our approach stems from a category-theoretic and algebro-topological perspective.
-We use the recently developed tools of cellular sheaves~\citep{curry_sheaves_2014} and their Laplacians~\citep{hansen_toward_2019} to construct a natural framework for knowledge graph embedding.
-After introducing cellular sheaves, we show that many of the goals of knowledge graph embedding---e.g., local agreement across relations, global consistency, typed representations, and multi-hop reasoning---can be readily formalized and interpreted in this sheaf-theoretic language.
-We show that knowledge graph embedding may be viewed as a problem of learning a cellular sheaf describing the knowledge graph that, in the simplest formulation, involves the sheaf Laplacian, a generalization of the graph Laplacian \citep{hansen_learning_2019}.
-We observe that a number of popular knowledge graph embedding approaches may be subsumed within this sheaf embedding formalization, providing a uniform language for reasoning about the regularization and extension of existing embedding approaches.
-We discuss a number of representational benefits for knowledge graph embedding inherited from this sheaf-theoretic perspective: the freedom to embed entities in vector spaces of varying dimension, the ability to control symmetry or antisymmetry of relations, and a natural method for reasoning over complex, multi-hop queries by harmonic extension.
-We implement these ideas and validate the performance of a number of models in answering a range of complex query structures derived from two benchmark datasets.
-This validation process also showcases a theoretically-sound method for adapting---via harmonic extension---a number of prior knowledge graph embedding approaches based on simple knowledge graph completion to more complex queries.
+Our approach stems from an algebro-topological perspective, using cellular sheaves~\citep{curry_sheaves_2014} and their Laplacians~\citep{hansen_toward_2019} to construct a framework for knowledge graph embedding.
+Many of the goals of KGE---local agreement across relations, global consistency, typed representations, and multi-hop reasoning---can be readily formalized and interpreted in this sheaf-theoretic language.
+A number of well-known KGE models may be subsumed within this framework, providing a uniform language for reasoning about the regularization and extension of existing models.
+This perspective also provides new benefits: the freedom to embed entities in spaces of varying dimension according to type semantics, control over symmetry or antisymmetry of relations, and a natural method (\emph{harmonic extension}) for reasoning over multi-hop queries.
+We implement these ideas and validate their performance on a range of complex query structures within two benchmark datasets, showcasing a theoretically-sound method for adapting knowledge graph embeddings trained on simple knowledge graph completion to more complex queries.